Reception Volunteer¶

 Handling Team Arrivals¶

-When a team first arrives or leaves, your role at reception is to log this and confiscate items on entry.
+When a team first arrives or leaves, your role at reception is to log this, collect items from the team and inform them of the next steps.

 Offer each competitor a bag of swag as they enter.